Donald Trump faces DACA legal hurdles if he renews Dreamer amnesty

 The White House wouldn’t say how much weight Mr. Trump was giving to the legal considerations as he decides what to do.

-“He’s going through all the details of this very thoroughly,” press secretary Sarah Sanders told reporters Friday as they repeatedly tried to get her to predict the president’s decision.
+“He’s going through all the details of this very thoroughly,” press secretary Sarah Huckabee Sanders told reporters Friday as they repeatedly tried to get her to predict the president’s decision.

 Mr. Paxton, the Texas attorney general, has said if Mr. Trump doesn’t agree to phase out DACA, he will ask Judge Andrew S. Hanen, the same judge who first overruled DAPA, to expand that case to include DACA.